-Say mindfulness, what are the images and words that come to your mind?
-The first few for me are peace, quite, being with self, reduced suffering…
+Say mindfulness!
+What are the images and words that come to your mind?
+The first few for me are peace, quiet, being with self, reduced suffering.

 But how about the other side?
 How about experiencing more joy and happiness in life?
 Can Mindfulness really work there?
-Well, in the video here, Shinzen Young does talk about the ability to experience small pleasures with enormous satisfaction as a benefit of meditation.
-So lets explore more.
+Well, in the video here, Shinzen Young talks about the ability to experience small pleasures with enormous satisfaction as a benefit of meditation.
+So let us explore more.

-But first a quick detour to define Mindfulness.
-I like a definition I heard from Professor Ronald Seigel of Harvard Medical School – Mindfulness is ‘‘Awareness of the present moment with loving acceptance’’.
-In the Unified Mindfulness system we define Mindfulness as developing 3 core skills Concentration – the ability to focus on what matters, Clarity – awareness of sensory experience in the moment and Equanimity being “cool” about what you are experiencing without pushing it away or getting stuck to it.
+But first, shall we take a quick detour to define Mindfulness?
+I like a definition from Professor Ronald Seigel of Harvard Medical School – Mindfulness is ‘‘Awareness of the present moment with loving acceptance’’.
+In the Unified Mindfulness system, we define Mindfulness as developing 3 core skills: Concentration – the ability to focus on what matters.
+Clarity – awareness of sensory experience in the moment.
+And lastly, Equanimity – being “cool” about what you are experiencing without pushing it away or getting stuck to it.

 Now back to the query, can mindfulness really Elevate fulfilment as Shinzen says?
 I am reminded of an experience when I started integrating mindfulness practise with morning walk.
 My morning walk used to be about watching the minutes, counting the steps, avoiding stepping on poops and puddles, saving myself from bumping head on with fellow walkers, while the mind was lost in various unfinished agenda and conversations.
 Mostly I would be feeling rushed, exhausted yet pushing myself for ‘a little more’.